 - (5) Rate base components for:

 - a.
 New Hampshire plant;

 - b.
 Material and supplies;

 - c.
 Cash working capital requirement;

 - d.
 Prepayments;

 - e.
 Customer deposits;

 - f.
 Accrued interest customer deposits;

 - g.
 Depreciation reserve;

 - h.
 Deferred income taxes;

 - i.
 Reimbursable contributions; and

 - j.
 Any other item properly includible in the utility's rate base.

 - (6) Weighted cost of capital components for:

 - a.
 Current capital structure;

 - b.
 Cost of debt; and

 - c.
-Last commission approved cost of equity.
+Last commission approved cost of equity;

-Edit.
-Delete and replace with a semicolon.

-Unclear.
-A search on this website did not result in locating Form F-16G.
-Also, please submit all agency forms with the final proposal for OLS review for consistency with the rule text.
-Federal forms do not need to be submitted.

-- (7) Operating utility income for 12 months; - (8) Allowed operating utility income using weighted cost of capital; - (9) Actual return on rate base; - (10) Allowed return on rate base; and - (11) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature. - (c) The rate of return calculation shall exclude merger push-down accounting unless such accounting treatment has explicit commission approval. - (d) Utilities shall file Form F-16 no later than 45 days from the end of each fiscal quarter.
+- (7) Operating utility income for 12 months;

+- (8) Allowed operating utility income using weighted cost of capital;

+- (9) Actual return on rate base;

+- (10) Allowed return on rate base; and

+(11) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.

+(d) The rate of return calculation shall exclude merger push-down accounting unless such accounting treatment has explicit commission approval.

+(e) Utilities shall file Form F-1G no later than 45 days from the end of each fiscal quarter.